techreagan/Javascript-Challenges/README.md

 # Javscript Challenges/Job Interview Questions

-I will be solving & pushing algorithm questions regulary.
+I will be solving & pushing algorithm questions regularly.

 There is no one solution to solving problems in programming, If there's another solution to solving any problem, that i know of, I will definitely include it.